mpromonet/v4l2tools/README.md

 v4l2tools
 ====================

-It is V4L2 tools based on v4l2wrapper
+This is V4L2 tools based on libv4l2cpp

 License
 ------------